Skip to main content English

 E-Mail: anne.miller@meduniwien.ac.at

-Cells have specialized compartments where metabolic reactions are safely partitioned, ensuring efficient metabolic turnover and preventing undesirable cross-reactions.
-However, the dynamic intracellular spatial and temporal coordination of metabolic pathways that are essential in maintaining cell functions are not well defined.
-Recent discoveries have challenged traditional beliefs that glycolysis occurs on the cytosol and the citric acid cycle happens in mitochondria, revealing that selected metabolic enzymes venture into the cell's control center, the nucleus (Image 1).
+Cells have specialized compartments where metabolic reactions are precisely organized, ensuring efficiency and preventing harmful cross-reactions.
+However, the dynamic coordination of these metabolic pathways—especially in response to changing cellular needs—remains largely unexplored.
+Recent discoveries have shaken the classical view that glycolysis only occurs in the cytosol and the citric acid cycle happens solely in the mitochondria.
+We now know that selected metabolic enzymes can move into the cell's control center, the nucleus, to perform critical tasks (Image 2).

 1. Miller A, York E, Stopka S, Martínez-François JR, Regan MS, Agar NYR, Yellen G. (2023) Nature Metabolism.
 Spatially resolved metabolomics and isotope tracing reveal dynamic metabolic responses of dentate granule neurons with acute stimulation.